 “I assume those people are tested,” Cantor said.

 That’s a big assumption, Mr. Cantor,” Scutari said.
 “You know what happens when you assume.”

 Scutari said that if a person comes to work suspected of being high, a urine test is done along with a physical test performed by an expert.
 Individuals can only be tested themselves if there is “reasonable suspicion.”
 However, certain workplaces will still be subject to random drug tests.

-Dennis Hart of the Chemistry Council spoke in favor of a drug-free workplace too.
+Dennis Hart of the Chemistry Council also spoke in favor of a drug-free workplace.

 Federal and state friction remains, especially in connection to workplaces.

-It was noted those with Commercial Driver Licenses (CDLs) cannot ingest cannabis legally for fear of losing their licenses.
+Those with Commercial Driver Licenses (CDLs) could not ingest cannabis legally for fear of losing their licenses.

 A virtual hearing on the bill in the Assembly Appropriations Committee is scheduled for tomorrow at 11 am.